QMeqGR/qm-maxima/README.txt

 1.1 Introduction to package qm
 ==============================

+The ‘qm’ package was written by Eric Majzoub, University of Missouri.
+Email: majzoube-at-umsystem.edu

    The ‘qm’ package provides functions and standard definitions to solve quantum mechanics problems in a finite dimensional Hilbert space.
 For example, one can calculate the outcome of Stern-Gerlach experiments using the built-in definition of the Sx, Sy, and Sz operators for